|Woodland violets with violet decorating sugar.|

 Truly au courant photographers and stylists today always prop beverages with eye-catching plastic straws.
 These must be bendable to facilitate positioning them at the prescribed jaunty, cock-eyed angle.
 (Be aware that older paper straws lacking flexible "elbows" are hopelessly outdated, though they can be used to lend an authentic, nostalgic touch in shots of classic soda fountain treats.)
 Additionally, it's de rigieur to either flavor coordinate the straws (red straw in strawberry smoothie, green straw in limeade) or color complement them (blue straw in orange soda pop, yellow straw in a purple cow).
 Note that vertically or diagonally striped straws are now vanguard; solid ones have peaked.
 Which means that my shot here at left is old hat.

-Note that my use of twine here at right is so half-hearted and hard to see that it fails to win any trendiness points at all.
-However, for super-cool twine pics check out my trendsetter friend Irvin Lin's post here.
+For some super-cool twine pics that inspired mine, check out my trendsetter friend Irvin Lin's post here.
 You'll also notice his shots include both the very latest striped drinking straws and sprinkling of herbs (mentioned below).
-BTW, Irvin's very funny post inspired this one.)

 For fashion-forward food photographers and stylists, propping with the right bottles and jars is huge.
 Vinegars, oils, vinaigrettes, syrups, spices, seasonings and such need to be presented in glassware that appears to have come from great aunt Ida's canning cupboard, or Dr. Metzer's Medicinals & Soda Shoppe, or the planet Zerxon.
 As a rule, ordinary, everyday glass containers of the sort used by regular people will not do.
 (Note that at one time propping with a Mason jar was the rage but is now only in vogue if you spiff it up with bakers' twine or a raffia bow.)